 Movimiento Afrolatino Seattle (MAS)

-To better understand how to create a just partnership between a white-led arts organization and BIPOC artists, staff and board members of Early Music Seattle and members of the project’s cast are meeting regularly to plan the production using the peacemaking circle format.
+To better understand how to create a just partnership between a white-led arts organization and BIPOC artists, staff and board members of Early Music Seattle and members of the project’s cast met to plan the production using the peacemaking circle format.
 Peacemaking circle format, a process that builds relationships so complex problems can be addressed.
 Our partnership has many aspects to discuss, such as audience access, the portrayal of people of color in EMS advertising media, cultural appropriation of African and Latin American music, and more.
-We are finding, after several meetings that this extended planning process is allowing us to get to know each other and begin to build the trust we need to have in place to be able to present this, and future projects in a just, authentic way.
+We are finding, after meeting that this extended planning process allows us to get to know each other and begin to build the trust we need to have in place to be able to present this, and future projects in a just, authentic way.